ccmitchellusa/mcp/README.md

     }
     ```

-## 🛡️ Safe mode -- Secure by default
+## 🛡️ Safe mode -- Read-only by default

 The default configuration of IBM Cloud MCP Server will run in **Safe Mode** which will not allow tools which make changes to IBM Cloud resources to be invoked via MCP.
 To override this default behavior, use the `--mcp-allow-write` argument in the mcp configuration, eg.: